 When someone attends any event they have an expectation they may enter a facility, leave a facility and get to their vehicle without incident.
 Unfortunately, this is not always what happens.
 We have heard of a number of incidents that can occur on other’s premises including:

-- Assault or assault and battery– muggings in dark areas of parking lot because a company failed to provide proper lighting may be considered an incident that occurred as a result of inadequate security.
+- Assault or assault and battery– muggings in dark areas of the parking lot because a company failed to provide proper lighting may be considered an incident that occurred as a result of inadequate security.

 - Rape and sexual assault– too often, when a property is poorly lit or has no security cameras, the property may be ideal for a sexual predator.
 Unfortunately, rape and sexual assaults can occur leaving victims with life-long problems.